rytilahti/python-yeelightbt/README.md

 # Python library for Yeelight Bedside lamp

-This is an ongoing effort to create a python library for [Yeelight's bedside lamp](http://www.yeelight.com/en_US/product/yeelight-ctd).
+This is an ongoing effort to create a python library for [Yeelight's bedside lamp](http://www.yeelight.com/en_US/product/yeelight-ctd) and Yeelight Candela.
+Candelas support only setting the light on and off, and adjusting the brightness.

-Patches are very welcome, if you intent to contribute, please do note that quite a lot of the protocol is already figured out but lacking an interfaces.
+Patches are very welcome, if you intent to contribute, please do note that quite a lot of the protocol is already figured out but lacking interfaces.

 Currently supported features:
 * State
-* color mode (white, color, flow)
+* Color mode (white, color, flow)
 * Temperature
 * Brightness
+* Sleep, wakeup & scheduling (partially)

 TBD:
-* Sleep mode, wakeup mode, scheduling
 * Flow mode
 * Other features?